weweb-assets/plugin-ghost/src/markdown/general.md

-<iframe src="https://www.youtube-nocookie.com/embed/76CMCIW-wGk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+[Ghost](https://ghost.org/) is a fully open source, hackable platform for building and running a modern online publication.

-This plugin will add:
+This plugin will let you:

-Ghost as a collection source
+- Use Airtable bases as a collection source in WeWeb